-The power supply cage supports up to two hot-swap power supplies (AC input only) in a (1+1) redundant configuration.
-A power supply filler panel for the empty power supply site is supplied for systems without redundancy.
+The power supply cage supports up to two hot-swap power supplies (either AC input or DC input) in a (1+1) redundant configuration.
+A power supply filler module for the empty power supply site is supplied for systems without redundancy.
+Only the DC input version is NEBS certified.